 Get up on time, study your regular hours and go to bed, again on time.
 You will do just fine!

 Practice previous year's question papers: Mistakes made on certain days are costlier than on other days.
 Like you can make a mistake while solving last year's question paper and still be upbeat.
 But the same mistake on the exam day might rattle you.

 To avoid such a fate, practice previous year's question papers as much you can.
 It will teach you time management, help find out areas where silly mistakes are happening, and get familiar with the exam pattern.
 Also, if you solve, say questions papers of the last ten years or so, there is a good chance that some questions may be repeated.
 If that happens, you can happily earn some free scores!

-Keep an eye on speed and accuracy: The last in our list of JEE Main Preparation Tips for Chemistry is related to execution of what you have learned.
+Keep an eye on speed and accuracy: The last in our list of JEE Main 2019 preparation tips for Chemistry is related to the execution of what you have learned.

 Improving the strike rate of your answers is also vital to score well in chemistry.
 You can cut down on mistakes by clearing your concepts and also by practicing problem exercises.

 All the best!